 What is the latest diet craze?
 From Hollywood to home, from magazine rack to bookshelf, there seems to be a never ending tale of the ‘World’s Greatest Diet’.
-Which one, if any, provides us with optimal health whilst at the same time, supporting our weight loss?
+Which one, if any, provides you with optimal health whilst at the same time, supporting your weight loss?
 Whilst these fads or crazes last a short while before a new one comes along, very few diets seem to last forever.

 This is where the Paleo Diet comes into fruition.
 Way back in time, before convenience stores and corner shops, ancient civilization were hunting and surviving very well on wild fish, animals, fruit and vegetables from a world very foreign to us now.

-Research into the Paleo Diet has shown that by going back to our roots, we may be able to optimize our health and lose weight.
+Research into the Paleo Diet has shown that by going back to our roots, we may be able to optimize health and lose weight.

 Minimal sugars.
 In fact, the only type of sugars they consumed was that of honey and only when they could came across it;